CAN BIRTH BE TRAUMATIC?

 - May be scheduled, for a variety of reasons.

 Many infants born by Cesarean Section first endure a long period of labor, with their heads lodged in the maternal pelvis.
-The delivering physician also may sometimes place considerable force on childs cranium, attempting to free the infant from the pelvic bowl.
-Though born by Cesarean Section, these infants may well suffer the ill effects of significant cranial pressure.
-Some infants born via ceasarean section do not encounter any compressive forces.
+The delivering physician also may sometimes place considerable force on child’s cranium, while attempting to free the infant from the pelvic bowl.
+These infants, though born by Cesarean Section, do experience significant cranial pressure, and suffer the consequences.
+Some infants born via caesarean section do not encounter any compressive forces.
 We might think that the lack of trauma in a C-section is the best for the infant.
-But other factors come into play:
+But other factors come into play.

 WE NEED TO BE SQUEEZED THROUGH THE BIRTH CANAL